 Final Thoughts

 Typography isn’t just about choosing a font—it’s about communicating effectively through text.
 The right fonts help build trust, highlight key messages, and ensure your presentation leaves a lasting impression.
+By giving typography the same attention you give to images, charts, and overall layout, you ensure that every visual element of your PowerPoint is working together to strengthen your story.

 ✍️ Next time you open PowerPoint, pay attention to your typography.
 The right font choice could make all the difference.
+Read more here